 The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 10.
-March performance (1.2 minutes median and 4.0 minutes 75th percentile) did not meet the targets.
-Compared to the same month last year, there was an increase in the airborne delay median performance (from 1.1 minutes) and a decrease in the 75th percentile performance (from 4.2 minutes).
+September performance did not meet the target for the median (1.3 minutes) or the 75th percentile (3.9 minutes).
+Compared to the same month last year, there was an increase in the airborne delay median performance (from 1.2 minutes) and a decrease in the 75th percentile (from 4.1 minutes).

 Figure 10: Brisbane airborne delay 75th percentile (last 24 months)

 Table 6 describes the notable airborne delay events during September in Brisbane.

 (minutes – 75th percentile)